alexis-martel/Open-Crossword/README.md

 ### Features

-- Play crosswords on your computer, tablet, or phone
+- Play and create crosswords on your computer, tablet, or phone
 - Browse a list of crosswords authored by the creators of OpenCrossword
-- Make your own crosswords with a simple, intuitive interface
+- Compose your own crosswords with a simple, intuitive interface
 - Share your puzzles with anyone with a simple link

 ### How to submit a crossword